ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

     Qz = dd.gensubspace(10, 500, check_orthogonality=True)

-The shape of the generated subspace.
+Obtain the shape of the generated subspace.

 .. code:: ipython3